KamenDimitrov97/workNotes/flaxandteal/Projects/zomp/dewret/intro.md

 # Intro

-Dewret allows certain workflows written in a dynamic style to be rendered to a static representation.
+Dewret allows workflows, written in a dynamic style, to be rendered to a static representation.

 git-versionable workflows: while code can be versioned, the changes of a dynamic workflow do not necessarily clearly correspond to changes in the executed workflow.
 This maintains a precise trackable history. plan and play: the workflow can be rapidly iterated, analysed and optimized before it is sent for real execution on expensive or restricted HPC hardware.